anegg0/gr0wing-hugo/content/posts/2013-10-14-6-moronic-ideas-meditation.md

 That misconception is more common among nay-sayers, those who have no experience whatsoever in meditation.
 However dumb their prejudice is, I have to concede that it contains an element of truth: the term meditation is so vague that it covers some serious New Age bullshit (visualisations with unicorns galloping in limitless fields of sunlight and whatnot).

-Practicing the regular &#8220;concentrative meditation&#8221; however is not going to make you see rainbows or aliens speaking in tongue.
+Practicing the regular "concentrative meditation" however is not going to make you see rainbows or aliens speaking in tongue.
 On the contrary it&#8217;ll ground you right here and now, which is somewhat more impressive than any <a href="http://www.erowid.org/psychoactives/" target="_blank">known psychedelic</a>.

 Mindfulness is not about getting anywhere else — Jon Kabat-Zinn